daniel-gheorghita/mlzoomcamp/Projects/Capstone_1_rock_paper_scissor_classification/README.md

 python3 train.py
 ```

 The script exports a  [Tensorflow SavedModel](https://www.tensorflow.org/guide/saved_model) model (and checkpoints in the h5 format).
-The model folder needs to be packed in a zip archive and uploaded to an accessible URI (or via a local http server).
+The model folder needs to be named by a version number and packed in a zip archive and uploaded to an accessible URI (or via a local http server).
 There already is a model available on an [AWS S3 bucket](https://mlzoomcamp.s3.eu-central-1.amazonaws.com/rock_paper_scissors_model/rps-model-1.zip).

+Hint: before archiving, rename the folder containing the model to "1".
+Otherwise, the service URLs in "predict.py" and in the sample scripts below need to be changed to match the version folder name.

 ## Deployment (local)
 Install [Docker](https://www.docker.com/).